apmiller108/pioneer_ddj400_mixxx_mapping/README.md

   Channel3; Channel2 can be toggled to control Channel4.
 - Toggling decks will switch all deck controlls (ie, pitch, play, pads, etc.) to the new deck.
 - Channel faders, headphone cueing, EQ, filters, trim, track loading, and VU meter will also be switched.
-- Channle faders, EQ and filters use [softTakeover](https://github.com/mixxxdj/mixxx/wiki/Midi-Scripting#soft-takeover) to avoid large jumps in values when switching decsk.
+- Channel faders, EQ, filters, and trim use [softTakeover](https://github.com/mixxxdj/mixxx/wiki/Midi-Scripting#soft-takeover) to avoid large jumps in values when switching decks and using those controls.
 - An solidly illumniated `BEATSYNC` button means the alternate deck is currently being controlled (ie, deck 1 is controlling deck 3, etc.)